-The summer of 2014 was the summer of motorcycle travel for Michael and I. In May, we traveled 10 days by motorcycle around Costa Rica.
+Last summer was the summer of motorcycle travel for Michael and I. In May, we traveled 10 days by motorcycle around Costa Rica.
 In June, we camped with another couple near Huntington Lake and rode to the Mono Hot Springs along the San Joaquin River.
-In July, we took the bike to Tuolumne Meadows and explored a lesser known and underappreciated part of Yosemite.
+In July, we took the bike to Tuolumne Meadows and explored a lesser-known and underappreciated part of Yosemite.
 We rounded out the moto-camping season with a trip up to Austin Creek SRA for the Hipcamp Campout.

 The trick to traveling by motorcycle is packing light.
 Everything’s got to fit in two side panniers and one top box.
 It’s not unlike backpacking, except maybe you can carry some extra weight, such as a full bottle of whiskey and some real food.
 But, like backpacking, there is certainly no room for a bag of ice.
 So where does that leave you for post exploration libations back at camp, aside from a warm whiskey neat?